nsi-iff/should-dsl/README.rst

     >>> a |should| be(b)
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: some message is not some message
+    ShouldNotSatisfied: 'some message' is not 'some message'

     >>> c = "another message"
     >>> d = c